 Most adults over the age of 19 need between 20 and 38 grams of fiber per day, depending on the amount of physical activity, height, and several other factors (4).

-The United States Department of Agriculture recommends that you get 14 grams for every 1,000 calories you consume to lose weight or maintain a healthy weight (3).
-So for example, if you want to consume 2,000 calories per day, you need 28 grams of fiber.
+The United States Department of Agriculture recommends that you get 14 grams for every 1,000 calories you consume to maintain a healthy weight (3).
+So for example, if you consume 2,000 calories per day, you need 28 grams of fiber.

 Most adults should not eat more than 80 grams of fiber on a daily basis because it can cause intestinal problems like diarrhea and bloat (6).
-However, some people may wish to eat more than the recommended amount of dietary fiber.
-If you are interested in increasing your intake of dietary fiber, be sure to do so slowly.
+However, most people get less than the recommended amount of dietary fiber.
+If you are interested in increasing your intake of dietary fiber, be sure to do so gradually.